Luke Robinson (Bermudan footballer)

-Luke Robinson (born 20 October 1998) is a Bermudian footballer who last played as a forward for Whitehawk and for the Bermuda national team.
-Robinson originally moved to England at the age 7.
+Luke Robinson (born 20 October 1998) is a Bermudian footballer who plays as a forward for Whitehawk and for the Bermuda national team.
+Robinson originally moved to England at the age of 7.

 Club career

 After coming through the Southampton Second Chance Programme and Brighton & Hove Albion's academy, Robinson's career started with Peacehaven & Telscombe, followed by brief spells at Lewes and Bognor Regis Town before a serious knee injury restricted his appearances at Haywards Heath Town.

 Robinson joined Staines Town for the 2020–2021 season.
 He scored a hat-trick in a 4–4 draw with South Park on 17 October 2020 and was named Supporters' Player of the Season.

 Robinson made his international debut for Bermuda against Surinam on 4 June 2021 in a World Cup qualifier, and started again against Cayman Islands four days later.
 He has also appeared in the Gold Cup.

 Robinson joined Horsham on 30 July 2021 after impressing in pre-season.

 Robinson then re-signed for Haywards Heath Town, before moving to Worthing in December 2021 and then signing joint registration forms with Bognor Regis Town on 15 August 2022.

 On 17 December 2022 Robinson ended his joint registration with Bognor Regis Town and joined Whitehawk, scoring on his debut at Three Bridges, followed by a stoppage time winner against Haywards Heath Town.
 Robinson signed permanently for Whitehawk in June 2023, but left shortly afterwards to sign a professional contract with Glacis United in Gibraltar.

 In June 2024, Robinson was announced to have returned to Whitehawk, before joining Chatham Town the following week.
 Having failed to make an appearance, he joined Lancing in August 2024 and became the second international player to earn a cap whilst at the club after Knorry Scott, before returning to Whitehawk in October 2024.

 Robinson suffered a serious knee injury while playing for Whitehawk against Carshalton Athletic in January 2025.
 He was subsequently diagnosed with a cruciate ligament injury to the same knee he injured in 2019, running in the Brighton marathon in April 2025, as part of his preparation for surgery.

+Robinson re-signed for Whitehawk in March 2026.